ArnaudDeseau/ArnaudDeseau.github.io/_pages/publications.md

 <div style="text-align: justify">
 <span style="color:#dc143c"> <strong>M</strong></span><strong>althusian</strong><span style="color:#dc143c"> <strong>D</strong></span><strong>ynamics</strong>
 <br/>
 In regard of Human History, modern growth is the great exception and Malthusian times, the rule.
-Named after Thomas Malthus (1766-1834), the Malthusian epoch starts 12,000 ago with the Neolithical Revolution and ends around 1750 in England with the onset of the Industrial Revolution.
+Named after Thomas Malthus (1766-1834), the Malthusian epoch starts 12,000 years ago with the Neolithical Revolution and ends around 1750 in England with the onset of the Industrial Revolution.
 Since decades now, economists have accumulated evidence in favour of the existence of the Malthusian period.
-The fundamental postulate of the Malthusian theory, directly related to Thomas Malthus's theories, is that long-run living standards were fixed at the ``subsistance'' level and determined by fertility and mortality only.
+The fundamental postulate of the Malthusian theory, directly related to Thomas Malthus's theories, is that long-run living standards were fixed at the <em>subsistance level</em> and determined by fertility and mortality only.
 Technological progress at that time influenced short-term living standards, not long-run.
-One key and closely related element is the concept of Malthusian Trap - i.e. the mechanism by which fertility and mortality evolve to prevent long-run income per capita variations.
+One key and closely related element is the concept of <em>Malthusian trap</em> - i.e. the mechanism by which fertility and mortality evolve to prevent long-run income per capita variations.
 One of the most famous and tragic example of Malthusian adjustment is The Black Death (1346-1353): right after the pestilence, the survivors enjoy higher income per capita; they have better chances to survive, they marry earlier and have more kids who have also better chances to survive; this means that population will increase faster than the total output, as we have dimishing returns on the agricultural land, meaning that income per capita decrease.
 Generations after generations, population will converge to its pre-Black Death level and so will do income per capita.
 <br/>
 Since new GDP per capita data series showing upward trends prior 1800 (Fouquet & Broadberry, 2015), the Malthusian Trap is challenged in the litterature.
 To reconcile Malthusian theories, we need long lasting effect of shocks.
 In this project, I focus on the speed of convergence of a Malthusian economy to its steady-state - i.e. the time a Malthusian economy takes to return to its previous GDP per capita steady-state after a shock.
 </div>